Von Hippel–Lindau Disease (VHL)

 Use of propranolol to reduce the size of the hemangiomas is being studied.

 Screening to check for complications and early treatment can improve prognosis.

 If the diagnostic criteria for VHL are met, patients should be regularly screened to check for complications of VHL because early detection is key to preventing serious complications.

-Annual screening should include neurologic examination, BP monitoring, hearing screening, ophthalmoscopy, and measurement of urine or plasma fractionated metanephrines (to screen for pheochromocytoma).
-Formal audiologic evaluation should be done at least every 3 yr.
-After age 16, abdominal ultrasonography should be done annually to screen for renal tumors; every 2 yr, MRI of the brain and spinal cord should be done to screen for new CNS tumors or changes in existing tumors.
+Annual screening should include neurologic examination, blood pressure monitoring, hearing screening, ophthalmoscopy, and measurement of urine or plasma fractionated metanephrines (to screen for pheochromocytoma).
+Formal audiologic evaluation should be done at least every 3 years.
+After age 16, abdominal ultrasonography should be done annually to screen for renal tumors; every 2 years, MRI of the brain and spinal cord should be done to screen for new central nervous system tumors or changes in existing tumors.